opensass/opensass/docs/blog/src/beyond-typescript.md

 > **We are Open SASS, babe!**.

-> We're working tirelessly on making Rust development extremely easy for everyone.
+> We're working tirelessly on making Rust web development extremely easy for everyone.

 > If you made it this far, it would be nice if you could [join us on Discord](https://discord.gg/b5JbvHW5nv).

-Together, let's move the web beyond JavaScript, and into something that actually compiles.
+> Together, let's move the web beyond JavaScript, and into something that actually compiles.

 > Feel free to share this.
 Fork it.
 Turn it into a meme.
 Tattoo it on your CI pipeline.
 Tell your manager Rust is your spirit animal now.